Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 _printHumanName(unknownData)
 ```

-In this second solution we have substituted the compile time constraints for a runtime check.
+In this second solution we have substituted the compile time constraints for a run time check.
 We cast the `Any` type to the protocol that allows us to access the relevant information (`HasName`) and we include an `is` check to verify that the type is one that conforms to `HumanType`.

 This way we have offered a second implementation that will run code dynamically, if an arbitrary type matches our protocol requirements.

-##Conclusion
+## Conclusion

-The examples above are extremely simplified, but I hope they demonstrate the issues that can arise from differences in compile-time and run-time type checking.
-The key takeaway is that **we cannot cast a an argument dynamically, in order call a function that has generic constraints**.
+The examples above are extremely simplified, but I hope they demonstrate the issues that can arise from differences in compile-time and run time type checking.
+The key takeaways are:

+- Static type checking happens at compile time, dynamic type checking happens at run time
+- The static type checker uses type annotations and constraints in source code
+- The dynamic type checker uses run time information and casting
+- **We cannot cast a an argument dynamically (at run time), in order call a function that has generic constraints (that were checked at compile time)**.

 To improve this situation in future, Swift would need to introduce a way to cast to dynamically created type constraints in a way that is compatible with statically checked constraints.
 One could imagine a syntax similar to this one: